medmene/SearchWay/README.md

 # SearchWay
-Wave algoritm to search way
+Wave algoritm to search way in labirint

+Additional is moving big image in small window.